Hengoo/BVHRaytracer/readme.md

 ## Analysis of different Bounding Volume Hierarchies for Raytracing

+This is the implementaion part of my master thesis : [Thesis](http://share.splamy.de/hengo/20/03/AndreasLeitnerThesis.pdf)

-### Getting it to run:
+### To get it rumning:

-Needed libary:
+Needed libary to compile:

 	-GLM in ../../Libraries/glm
 	(or change visual studio setting if you dont like that location)

 	-ISPC compiler needs to be installed (exe has to be in path)

-Needed models: (currently not up to date)
+Needed models:

-	-For now downloadable here: https://www.dropbox.com/s/ri3azxcga87dt5q/RaytracerModels.zip?dl=0
-	-unzip them to /models
+	-Can be downloaded from here: [Dropbox Link](https://www.dropbox.com/s/gjjnz189hsuhnfr/MasterThesisModels.zip?dl=0) -unzip them to /models

 ### Settings:

 The render and analysis settings can be changed in config.txt

-### Analysis:
+The default config renders Bistro Interior with performance tests and instrumented renderer for N4L4 to N16L16 with steps of 4

-Analysis results are saved in /Analysis/Results/\<sceneName\>
+The results are stored in /Analysis/Results/\<sceneName\>

-The python file "DataManager.py" in /Analysis can gather the data from different scenes into one big table.

-For now you have to edit the python code to choose what scene to summerize
+The evaluation of the data is done with the python scripts in \Analysis